heyjul3s/artifak/packages/grid/README.md

 # `@artifak/grid`

 @artifak/grid is a component for quickly setting grid columns.
 Apart from that, the usual CSS grid styles can also be applied to your liking.
+You can also view the docs at [Artifak Grid](https://www.artifak.dev/?content=Grid).

 ## Installation